New Hanover County, North Carolina: Civil War and Reconstruction

 By 1860, the county seat and county were majority-black in population, with most of those people enslaved.
 Wilmington was of crucial importance to the Confederacy as a blockade-running center, as its port allowed supplies to be sent directly via the Wilmington and Weldon Railroad to resupply Confederate troops in the north.
 Confederates established Fort Fisher, which was seen by both sides as second in importance only to Richmond.
 Some of the closing battles of the American Civil War took place in this county, including the Second Battle of Fort Fisher (the last major coastal stronghold of the Confederacy) and the Battle of Wilmington, and the fall of Wilmington marked the last days of the Confederacy.

 Following the end of the war, Wilmington was placed under military rule.
 A new constitution granting the vote to freedmen was established in 1868, and White Democrats were resentful when freedmen were given the vote.
 Democrats quickly regained control of state government, and Wilmington was gerrymandered to ensure Democratic mayoralties.
 Following the Reconstruction era, white Democrats regained control of the state legislature.
 Violence by whites against blacks increased in the late 19th century, with 22 lynching deaths of African Americans recorded before the mid-20th century.

-Racial terrorism on a larger scale took place in the Wilmington Insurrection of 1898, when a group of white Democrats rejected a duly elected, biracial city government.
+Racial terrorism on a larger scale took place in the Wilmington massacre of 1898, when a group of white Democrats rejected a duly elected, biracial city government.
 After overthrowing the Fusionist government, the mayor and city council, they led mobs that rioted and attacked the city's black neighborhoods and residents.
 A total of 60 to 300 blacks are believed to have been killed in the rioting, leaders were driven out of the city, and the presses of a black-owned newspaper were destroyed, along with many houses and businesses.
 Soon after, the state passed a new constitution raising barriers to voter registration: this effectively disenfranchised most blacks and imposed Jim Crow laws, destroying the political relevance of both the Black population and the Republican Party.